hadinajafi/SimpleStickyNote/README.md

 - Save notes as you type.
 No concern of missing a character :)
 - Change font size easily.
 <br>
--- For better experience, install "Mikhak.ttf" included in the package.
+-- For better experience, install *Mikhak.ttf* included in the package.
 <br>
 <br>
 After download, put the .jar file to your preffered folder, and enable its execution permission.
 Then in startup applications add this command: